microsoft/PubSec-Info-Assistant/docs/features/optional_features.md

 Check out how to [setup Sovereign Region Deployment](/docs/deployment/enable_sovereign_deployment.md)

+## Secure Deployment

+Learn more about secure deployments and how to [enable a Secure Deployment](/docs/deployment/enable_secure_deployment.md)

 ## Configure REST API access

 If you are wanting to use the API stand-alone or use a custom UI.